-Salem Academy Charter School employs three full-time adjustment counselors, one in grades 6 and 7, one in grades 8 and 9, and one in grades 10-12.
+Salem Academy Charter School employs three full-time adjustment counselors, one for the lower school grades, 6, 7, and 8, one in grades 9 and 10, and one in grades 11 and 12 who also serves as the Director of the Department.
 Students and parents are encouraged to consult with the counselors and should feel free to avail themselves of the support services the counselors can provide.
 This may include providing guidance, short-term interventions, short-term individual counseling, group work, or referrals for therapy or other treatment provider(s) outside of school.
 Additionally, if there is a situation in which a family is experiencing a traumatic event, life crisis, or significant loss parents/guardians and students are encouraged to contact the counselors in order to set up necessary supports or interventions.